how to find hidden gems on netflix

 A little searching will reveal an outlet with its eye trained towards titles that match your taste.
-The Guardian publishes the feature What's on Netflix and Amazon This Month, flagging staff picks of new films and TV shows, with links to longform reviews.
+The Guardian publishes the feature What's on Netflix and Amazon This Month, flagging staff picks of new films and TV shows, with links to long-form reviews.
 For a leaner, purely informational source check out Vodzilla's exhaustive list of What's Coming Soon To Netflix.
-On this note, the sensual, Yorkshire-based, gay love story God's Own Country is coming soon to Netflix (on 31 March) -- cue that baby up.
+On this note, the sensual, Yorkshire-based, gay love story God's Own Country is coming soon to Netflix (on March 31) — so cue that baby up.

 If you prefer to dose up on information via social media, follow @OliLyttelton.
-The film journalist turned film and television writer has been doing the lord's work by recommending a film available on a UK streaming service every day since 3 January 2018.
-Netflix is in the mix, but so too are -- deep breath -- Amazon Video, Amazon Prime, iPlayer, BFI Player, NOW TV, Filmstruck and MUBI.
-FilmStruck has been operating in the US since 2016 but only arrived in the UK in February.
-It is the cinephile's dream, with a focus on classic films and a partnership with the revered Criterion Collection.
+The film journalist turned film and television writer has been doing the lord's work by recommending a film available on a streaming service every day since January 3, 2018.
+Netflix is in the mix, but so too are — deep breath — Amazon Video, Amazon Prime, iPlayer, BFI Player, NOW TV, FilmStruck, and MUBI.
+FilmStruck is the cinephile's dream, with a focus on classic films and a partnership with the revered Criterion Collection.
 Elsewhere, MUBI's major selling point is the 30 factor.
 There are 30 films available for only 30 days, before a new title displaces an old one.
-MUBI also earns relevance by programming titles to reflect happenings elsewhere in the film world, so as a director's new work is released in UK cinemas, an older, overlooked gem will appear on their site.
+MUBI also earns relevance by programming titles to reflect happenings elsewhere in the film world, so as a director's new work is released in cinemas, an older, overlooked gem will appear on its site.

 Embrace chance with Netflix roulette